Rafiul-Islam/Youtube-Video-Downloader/README.md

 1. **Start the backend server:**

     ```sh
-    # In the root directory
+    # In the server directory
     node index.js
     ```